Welcome to the Master of Climate Change program!

 Academic Integrity and Ethics

 The University of Waterloo recognizes that its graduate students come from a variety of cultural and educational backgrounds, and that expectations about academic integrity can differ from one institution to another.
-To satisfy this need for consistency across graduate programs and to inform and support our graduate students, the university has created the Graduate Academic Integrity Module (Graduate AIM).
+To satisfy this need for consistency across graduate programs and to inform and support our graduate students, the university has created the Graduate Academic Integrity Module (Graduate AIM) - ACINTY 630 Academic Integrity Module

 The Graduate AIM is an online course that all new graduate students are required to take through Waterloo LEARN.
-The Graduate AIM is not visible in LEARN until the first day of classes each term.
+The ACINTY 630 Academic Integrity Module is not visible in LEARN until the first day of classes each term or shortly thereafter.
 Students must read the information about academic integrity and then receive a mark of at least 75% on an online quiz.
 The quiz must be successfully completed within the first 8 weeks of the term.

 Content found in the Grad AIM includes: